thalhamerb/remote-scheduler/README.md

 ## More Detail

-A queue is created for each client app based on the naming convention: <prefix>.<app name>
+Each client app creates a queue based on the naming convention: <prefix>.<app name>
 By default the prefix = org.hammertech.remote-scheduler, but this can be changed by defining the following property in the Remote Scheduler and client services.